simiyub/java/interview/top-algorithm-interview-topics/src/main/readme.txt

 Depth first search
 When to use it: When we need to do exhaustive searches and all paths.
 Goes deep into a path.
-Time complexity: O(v+e) T and O(n) S where v is the vertex/node and e is the edge - connecting the vertices/nodes.
+Time complexity: O(v+e) T and O(n) S where v is the vertex/node and e is the edge connecting the vertices/nodes which in this case represents the number of adjacent nodes.
 The edge can be a follow or a friendship on social media.
 A follow is one direction while the friendship is undirected and goes both ways.
 Representation: A graph can be represented as a two-dimensional array.
 However, this has a quadratic